-Department for Transport UK Aviation Forecasts 2013
+Department for Transport UK Aviation Forecasts

-The Department for Transport (DfT) 2013 forecasts for aviation have been produced to inform long-term strategic aviation policy, including the Government's Aviation Policy Framework.
-The document sets out forecasts for air passengers, aircraft movements and CO2 emissions at UK airports.
+The Department for Transport (DfT) 2013 forecasts for aviation were produced to inform long-term strategic aviation policy at that time, including the Government's Aviation Policy Framework.
+The document set out forecasts for air passengers, aircraft movements and CO2 emissions at UK airports.
 The key findings include the following:

-- demand for air travel is forecast to increase within the range of 1%-3% a year up to 2050; and - The central forecast is for passenger numbers at UK airports to increase from 219 million in 2011 to 315 million in 2030 and 445 million by 2050.
+- demand for air travel was forecast to increase within the range of 1%-3% a year up to 2050; and - the central forecast was for passenger numbers at UK airports to increase from 219 million in 2011 to 315 million in 2030 and 445 million by 2050.
 This is an increase of 225 million passengers over the next 40 years.

-The DfT central forecast projects passenger traffic at LJLA at 5.3 - 6.7 million ppa by 2030 growing to 6.8 - 15.4 million ppa by 2050.
+The DfT central forecast from 2013 projected passenger traffic at LJLA at 5.3 - 6.7 million ppa by 2030 growing to 6.8 - 15.4 million ppa by 2050.
 This Master Plan includes proposals to enhance services and meet the levels of passenger traffic envisaged within these national forecasts.
 Forecasts are presented as ranges to reflect the inherent uncertainty in forecasting over relatively long periods.
-LJLA has undertaken its own detailed forecasts based on its knowledge of the market and trends in aviation.
+LJLA has undertaken its own detailed forecasts based on its knowledge of the market and trends in aviation and utilising the DfTs long term growth rates for the UK.
 These forecasts have been peer reviewed by York Aviation and form the basis of the Master Plan proposals.